California Civil Code §1941.1: Landlord Habitability Requirements

 -

-Electrical lighting and wiring that are safe and functional.
+Electrical lighting and wiring that meet safety standards.

 -

-Clean and sanitary buildings and grounds, free of accumulated debris, filth, rubbish, or garbage.
+Clean and sanitary buildings and grounds, free of rubbish, pests, and debris.

 -